AdobeDocs/commerce-admin.en/help/catalog/product-video.md

 1. Copy the API key to the clipboard.

-1. Click the Edit icon on the right and set the restrictions to make sure the API key is limited to the correct referrers.
+1. Click the Edit icon on the right and set the restrictions to make sure that the API key is limited to the correct referrers.

 1. Wait a few moments while the key is generated and then copy the key to the clipboard.